italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     HTTP/1.1 302 Found
     Location: eudiw://start.wallet.example.org?code=SplxlOBeZQQYbYS6WxSbIA&state=fyZiOL9Lf2CeKuNT2JzxiLRDink0uPcd&iss=https%3A%2F%2Fpid-provider.example.org

+**Steps 12-13 (DPoP Proof for Token Endpoint)**: The Wallet Instance creates a key for DPoP and a fresh DPoP proof for the token request to the PID/(Q)EAA Issuer.
+DPoP provides a way to bind the access token to a certain sender (Wallet Instance) `[DPoP-draft16] <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop-16>`_.
+Thus, it mitigates the misuse of leaked or stolen Access Tokens at the Credential Endpoint of PID/(Q)EAA Issuer as the attacker needs to present a valid DPoP proof.

 **Step 14 (Token Request):** The Wallet Instance sends a token request to the PID/(Q)EAA Issuer token endpoint using the authorization *code*, *code_verifier*, *DPoP proof* and *private_key_jwt*.